About

 Botcrawl is independently operated.
 We are not owned by a cybersecurity vendor, advertising network, law enforcement agency, or threat group.
 This independence allows us to report on cybersecurity issues and bot activity without shaping coverage around vendor marketing or outside pressure.

-Some Botcrawl tools and products may connect with related software services, but Botcrawl’s editorial purpose remains the same: clear reporting, practical research, and useful information for people trying to understand the web.
+Some Botcrawl tools and products connect with related software services, including Botcrawl Edge.
+Botcrawl’s editorial purpose remains unchanged: clear reporting, practical research, and useful information for people trying to understand the web.

 Who Botcrawl Is For